-Another technique to protect a theory against refutation that is often used in pseudo-sciences is to build in enough vagueness in the theory.
-Chakra stimulation, for example, consists in cleaning 'chakras' from ‘bad energy’ and, doing so, heal the patient from his or her ailments.
-If there is no immediate improvement, the therapist can easily explain that away by saying that the chakras are more deeply blocked than initially thought.
-Given that many ailments heal spontaneously over time, there is usually improvement in the end, and then the therapist gets all the credit!
+Another technique frequently used in the pseudo-sciences to protect a theory from refutation is to build in enough vagueness in the theory.
+Chakra stimulation, for example, consists in cleaning 'chakras' from ‘bad energy’ and, doing so, in healing the patient from their ailments.
+If there is no immediate improvement, the therapist can easily explain that away by saying that the chakras are more thoroughly blocked than initially thought.
+Given that many ailments heal spontaneously over time, there is usually some improvement in the end, after which the therapist usually receives all the crecdit.

-Healthcare: a perfect storm!
+Healthcare: a perfect storm!?

-That brings us to the domain where pseudo-scientific theories are most rampant: health care.
-That is no coincidence.
-A combination of factors leads to ‘a perfect storm’ when it comes to health care.
-Three factors more precisely.
-The first is the confirmation bias of the therapist.
-The second, the placebo effect of the patient.
-The third factor, finally, is spontaneous healing (a 'regression to the mean' of the health state of the patient).
-We already know the confirmation bias; the placebo effect is the substantial positive influence that the patient's psychological expectation has on the healing process; and the timespan of illnesses (with the sole exception of chronic and terminal diseases) ensures that patients spontaneously heal over time.
+This brings us to the domain where pseudo-scientific theories tend to be most prominent : health care.
+This is no coincidence; Aa combination of factors creates ‘a perfect storm’ when it comes to health care.
+Three factors in particular are worth listing: first, there is is the confirmation bias of the therapist, second, the placebo effect of the patient, and third, the spontaneous healing (a 'regression to the mean' of the health state of the patient).
+We already know about the confirmation bias; the placebo effect is the substantial positive influence that the patient's psychological expectation has on the healing process; and the timespan of illnesses (with the sole exception of chronic and terminal diseases) ensures that patients spontaneously heal over time.

 Because of those three factors, 'therapy experience' – the personal experience that a therapist has with a certain treatment – is a very poor indicator of the effectiveness of that treatment.
-Firstly, the therapist is in the grip of the confirmation bias and is therefore unconsciously much more open to 'evidence' that supports the effectiveness of the therapy than evidence that undermines its effectiveness.
-Secondly, the patient believes in the effectiveness of the therapy and therefore benefits from a strong placebo effect.
-And the passing of time (spontaneous healing) does the rest.
-That is why many people strongly believe in the effectiveness of homeopathy, acupuncture and even ear candling therapy and that the therapist thinks – often in good conscience – that the therapy works from experience.
+For starters, the therapist is influenced by the confirmation bias and is therefore unconsciously more receptive to 'evidence' that supports the effectiveness of the therapy, than evidence that undermines its effectiveness.
+Additionally, the patient believes in the effectiveness of the therapy and therefore benefits from a strong placebo effect.
+The passing of time (spontaneous healing) does the rest.
+This is why many people strongly believe in the effectiveness of homeopathy, acupuncture, and even ear candling therapy, and that the therapist, though often in good conscience, tends to think that the therapy is effective based on ‘succesful’ experience.

 Randomized double-blind trials with control group

-In order to avoid these pitfalls, therapies and medication should be tested in 'randomized double-blind trials with control group'.
-A control group is a group that is given a placebo to check whether the treatment or medication is effective over and above the placebo effect.
-The allocation of patients in groups (treatment group, and group receiving a placebo) is done randomly so as not to have a biasing effect due to a specific (conscious or unconscious) selection of patients (for example, by putting the hopeful cases in the therapy group).
+In order to avoid these pitfalls, therapies and medication should arguably be tested in 'randomized double-blind trials with control groups'.
+A control group is a group of test subjects that is given a placebo so as to check whether the treatment or medication is truly effective The allocation of patients in groups (a treatment group versus the group receiving a placebo) is done randomly so as to not be biased.

 Finally, the research is double-blind.
-That means that not only do the patients not know whether they receive a placebo or the real medication / treatment (obviously), but also the researcher who interprets the results does not know this.
-The researcher should not know which patients are in which group to avoid being biased by her confirmation bias – which would typically lead her to look for confirming evidence that the therapy works by interpreting the results from the therapy group in a more positive light than the results of the placebo group.
-When popular 'alternative' therapies are tested in such a way, they often show no effect whatsoever over and above the placebo effect.
+This means that not only do the patients not know whether they receive a placebo or the real medication, but neither does the researcher who interprets the results.
+The researcher should not know which patients are in which group to avoid being biased by her confirmation bias – which would typically lead them to look for confirming evidence that the therapy works by interpreting the results from the therapy group in a more positive light than the results of the placebo group.
+When popular 'alternative' therapies are tested in such a way, they often show no effect whatsoever vis-a-vis the placebo effect.

 What about traditional medicine?